CQULeaf/MultiPlatform_Coding_Exercises/Leetcode/Linked-lists/NO.21 Merge Two Sorted Lists with cpp.md

 ListNode* node = new ListNode(5, anotherNode); // Creates a node with value 5 pointing to anotherNode
 ```

-#### Logic Behind Constructors
+### Logic Behind Constructors

 The logic behind providing multiple constructors is to offer flexibility:

-- Sometimes you only want to set a value without worrying about the next node, so you use the single argument constructor.
+- Sometimes we only want to set a value without worrying about the next node, so we use the single argument constructor.
-- Sometimes you want to quickly create an empty node, so you use the default constructor.
+- Sometimes we want to quickly create an empty node, so we use the default constructor.
-- Other times, especially when manually building a linked list, you want to set both value and next pointer at once, so you use the two-argument constructor.
+- Other times, especially when manually building a linked list, we want to set both value and next pointer at once, so we use the two-argument constructor.

 By providing these options, it simplifies the creation of `ListNode` objects based on different requirements.

-### `heap` VS `stack`
+## `heap` VS `stack`

 Both the **heap** and the **stack** are areas of memory used by programs, but they serve different purposes and have different characteristics.
-Let's break them down:

-#### Stack
+### Stack

 1. **Purpose**: The stack is used for static memory allocation.
 It's where local variables are allocated and stored.
 It's also used to keep track of function calls.

 2. **Memory Management**: Memory is managed in a Last-In-First-Out (LIFO) manner.
 This means that the most recently reserved block is the first to be freed.
 This makes it really simple to keep track of the stack; freeing a block from the stack is a simple decrement of the stack's pointer.

 3. **Size**: The size of the stack is set when the program starts, and it can't be changed during the execution.
-This means that there's a limit to the amount of memory you can use on the stack.
-If you exceed this limit (like in a deep or infinite recursion), you'll get a stack overflow.
+This means that there's a limit to the amount of memory we can use on the stack.
+If we exceed this limit (like in a deep or infinite recursion), we'll get a stack overflow.

 4. **Access Speed**: Accessing memory on the stack is very fast because the data is stored in a contiguous block of memory and managed in a LIFO manner.

 5. **Life Cycle**: Variables created on the stack will go out of scope and be automatically deallocated.
-This means you don't have to manage memory yourself; it's handled for you.
+This means we don't have to manage memory yourself; it's handled for us.

-#### Heap
+### Heap

 1. **Purpose**: The heap is used for dynamic memory allocation.
-It's where you allocate memory for variables that you need to exist for a longer period of time than local variables.
+It's where we allocate memory for variables that we need to exist for a longer period of time than local variables.

-2. **Memory Management**: You have full control over the heap, which means you're responsible for allocating memory when you need it and freeing it when you're done.
+2. **Memory Management**: You have full control over the heap, which means we're responsible for allocating memory when we need it and freeing it when we're done.
 This is done using operators like `new` (or `malloc` in C) to allocate and `delete` (or `free` in C) to deallocate.

 3. **Size**: The heap is typically much larger than the stack.
 Its size is limited only by the size of the addressable memory.

 4. **Access Speed**: Accessing memory on the heap is a bit slower than the stack.
 Since the heap can have holes (due to the process of allocation and deallocation), finding a suitable block of memory can take a bit more time.

-5. **Life Cycle**: Variables created on the heap will remain there until you deallocate them or the program ends.
-If you forget to free memory you've allocated on the heap, it results in a memory leak.
+5. **Life Cycle**: Variables created on the heap will remain there until we deallocate them or the program ends.
+If we forget to free memory we've allocated on the heap, it results in a memory leak.

-##### In Summary
+### In Summary

 - **Stack**: Fast, automatic memory management, used for local variables, limited in size.
 - **Heap**: Slower, manual memory management, used for dynamically allocated variables, larger in size.

 Think of the **stack** as a stack of plates.
-When you add a plate (a local variable), it goes on top.
-When you're done with a plate, it gets removed from the top.
-You can't remove a plate from the middle or bottom without first removing the plates above it.
+When we add a plate (a local variable), it goes on top.
+When we're done with a plate, it gets removed from the top.
+We can't remove a plate from the middle or bottom without first removing the plates above it.

-The **heap**, on the other hand, is like a large room where you can place objects wherever you want.
-You have to keep track of where you've put everything, and you're responsible for cleaning up.
+The **heap**, on the other hand, is like a large room where we can place objects wherever we want.
+We have to keep track of where we've put everything, and we're responsible for cleaning up.